unevens/Curvessor/README.md

 - The response curves are smoothly automatable splines.
 - Optional Mid/Side Stereo processing.
 - Forward, Feedback and Sidechain topologies.
+- The amount of feedback can be smoothly changed, going from pure forward topology to pure feedback topology and everything in between. _(NEW in verison 2)_
+- Optional RMS and high-pass filtering on the level detector _(NEW in verison 2)_
 - All parameters, and all splines, can have different values on the Left channel and on the Right channel - or on the Mid channel and on the Side channel, when in Mid/Side Stero Mode.
 - Dry-Wet.
 - Up to 32x Oversampling with either Minimum Phase or Linear Phase Antialiasing.